-The Trade Department within ITB delivers apprenticeship training for Plumbing, Electrical and Carpentry & Joinery.
+The Trade Department within ITB delivers apprenticeship training in Plumbing and Electrical trades.
 There are also laboratories dedicated to Engineering Science, Electrical, Electronic & Computer Engineering and Mechatronics.
 These contain networked computers for student access to specialist design, diagnostics, and analysis software where applicable.

 In recognition of the significant changes in the Construction sector, the Trade Department is striving to provide the most relevant training programmes possible to cater for the changes in the industry and to provide up-skilling and re-training possibilities for qualified craft workers.
 Consultation with industry and relevant bodies is continually undertaken in an effort to identify specific training needs.

 ITB has invested heavily in the most modern and fully equipped workshops and labs to enable the provision of training that is responsive to industry needs and legislative changes in the sector.
 The delivery of programmes with an emphasis on sustainability and energy efficiency has been identified as a priority.
-Currently, there is a BSc in Sustainable Electrical & Control Technology three year programme (advanced entry to year 2 available for qualified Electricians) available, while programmes in Sustainable Building & Retrofit Technology and Sustainable Mechanical Services Technology are in development.
-It is intended to offer these as full-time programmes and to derive modules from them for short course delivery.
+Currently, there is a 1 year add-on BSc (Honours) in Energy Systems & Industrial Automation programme.

 Facilities in our trade section include: